intel/ittapi/docs/src/ittapi/counter-api.rst

 ===========

-A Counter is a user-defined characteristic or metric of hardware or software behavior that can be used to collect information about and correlate with execution breakdown, such as tasks, events, and markers.
+A Counter is a user-defined characteristic or metric of hardware or software behavior that you use to collect information about execution breakdown.
+You can also use counters to correlate this information with tasks, events, and markers.

-For example, system on a chip (SoC) development benefits from several counters representing different parts of the SoC to count some hardware characteristics.
+For example, the development of system-on-a-chip (SoC) benefits from several counters that represent different parts of the SoC to count some hardware characteristics.